Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Methodology

-Different governments leading by their example provided background information and firsthand experience from their perspective.
-This contributed to formulate solutions for a better cooperation between levels of government.
+Different governments leading by their example provide background information and firsthand experience from their perspective.
+This contributes to the formulate solutions for a better cooperation between levels of government.

-After a series of presentations and questions, a debate was opened between the audience and the speakers.
+After a series of presentations and questions, a debate is opened between the audience and the speakers.

 Contributors